Sunday, December 29, 2013

 Coming Home from America

-This has certainly been a year of international co-operation in the preservation of Egypt's heritage, though causes of the industry remain at odds with the intellectual desire to preserve everything in a museum drawer or others acquiring beautiful ancient objects for personal collections.
+This has certainly been a year of international co-operation in the preservation of Egypt's heritage, though the causes of the industry remain at odds with the intellectual desire to preserve everything in a museum drawer or others acquiring beautiful ancient objects for personal collections.

 Monday, December 23, 2013